-will define the key $C-c \ a \ f$ as a shortcut for creating a sparse tree matching the string 'FIXME'.
+will define the key C-c a f as a shortcut for creating a sparse tree matching the string 'FIXME'.

 Other commands are using sparse trees as well.
-For example C-c C-v creates a sparse TODO tree (see Section 5.1 [TODO basics], page 22).
+For example C-c C-v creates a sparse TODO tree (see Section 5.1 [TODO basics], page 23).

-To print a sparse tree, you can use the Emacs command ps-print-buffer-with-faces which does not print invisible parts of the document2.
-Or you can use the command C-c C-x v to copy the visible part of the document to another file (extension '.txt') which can then be printed in any desired way.
+To print a sparse tree, you can use the Emacs command ps-print-buffer-with-faces which does not print invisible parts of the document.
+Or you can use the command C-c C-x v to export only the visible part of the document and print the resulting file.

-2.8 Plain Lists
+2.8 Plain lists

-Headlines define both the structure of the Org-mode file, and also lists (for example, TODO items (see Chapter 5 [TODO items], page 22) should be created using headline levels).
+Headlines define both the structure of the Org-mode file, and also lists (for example, TODO items (see Chapter 5 [TODO items], page 23) should be created using headline levels).
 However, when taking notes, the plain text is sometimes easier to read with hand-formatted lists.
 Org-mode supports editing such lists, and the HTML exporter (see Chapter 9 [Exporting], page 38) does parse and format them.

 Org-mode knows ordered and unordered lists.
-Unordered list items start with '-', '+', or ''3 as bullets.
+Unordered list items start with '-', '+', or '\' as bullets.
 Ordered list items start with '1.' or '1)'.
 Items belonging to the same list must have the same indentation on the first line.
 In particular, if an ordered list reaches number '10.', then the 2-digit numbers must be written left-aligned with the other numbers in the list.
 Indentation also determines the end of a list item.
 It ends before the next line that is indented like the bullet/number, or less.
 For example: